About Us!

 Board Member

-Leah works at Carnegie Mellon University as Director of Foundation Relations, and at The Street Dog Coalition as Development Director.
+Leah works as a Director of Foundation Relations and as a Development Director.
 She holds a B.A. in English from Vassar College, a master’s degree in Library and Information Science from the University of Pittsburgh, and earned her CFRE in 2021.
 Leah moved to Pittsburgh in 2012 from Brooklyn, and lives in East Liberty with her cat Hank, and her dog Rabbit.

 Board Member